Jack5079/bark-beagle/upgrades.md

 ## Your first upgrade

 Right click the background, and press "Inspect".
 Click console.
-Now, lets define a new class.
+Now, let's define a new class.
 This class should extend `Upgrade`.

 ```js